Hamriyah Free Zone Authority (HFZA)

 Advantages of Registering a Company in Hamriyah Free Zone :

 - Access to 14-meter deep water port and 7-meter deep inner harbour;

 - Land lease for 25 years renewed for a similar period;

 - Pre-built warehouses, factories and office units for lease;

 - Executive office suites in the International Business Center for lease;

-- On-site accommodation for investors’ personnel including recreation center and health club;
+- On-site accommodation for investors’ personnel including recreation centre and health club;

 - Highly developed infrastructure and telecommunications links;

 - Abundant and inexpensive energy (Electricity: $0.05 per KWA, Water: $8.17 per 1000 Gallons);